Lending is the primary revenue generator in a credit union. To be an expert at generating this revenue, lenders have the following needs and more:

 - View balances gained, balances lost and net growth

 Almost all of these needs require system integrations by multiple vendors.
 Everything from the loan origination tool to asset recovery efforts, vendors need to be integrated into the core and often vendor to vendor.
-This is today’s world of lending.
+Data siloed in multiple applications is today’s world of lending.

 All of these system integrations and the maintenance of these systems take up significant IT bandwidth and investment.